Wutong Mountain: Wutong Mountain Hiking Festival

 On October 2, 2003, the first Wutong Mountain Hiking Festival was held in Shenzhen.
 Thousands of people participated in the festival.
 Since then, in order to encourage national sports and develop tourism in Wutong Mountain Scenic spot, one day in early October every year has been set as the Wutong Mountain Hiking Festival.

 Floral displays

-Before the pandemic, it was of great significance for Yantian District of Shenzhen to further promote the construction of ecological civilization and speed up the construction of modern, international and advanced coastal city in order to build a world famous flower city.
-Through the measures of ecological road environment, humanization of leisure facilities, landscape of important nodes, and so on, Yantian District has made great efforts to create a number of flower themed boutique landscapes with outstanding landscape highlights and flower landscape avenue showing the characteristics of Yantian.
+Before the pandemic, it was of significance for the Yantian District of Shenzhen to further promote the construction of ecological civilization and speed up the construction of a modern, international, and advanced coastal city in order to build a world-famous flower city.
+Through the measures of ecological road environment, humanization of leisure facilities, landscape of important nodes, and so on.
+Yantian District has made efforts to create a number of flower-themed boutique landscapes with landscape highlights and flower landscape avenues showing the characteristics of Yantian.